Business cards are useful networking tools. They are an easy and effective way to provide your contact information to people you meet.

 You will need to pay for the cards in advance, as specified by the printer.

 - Offer someone a card only if the conversation makes it clear that it is appropriate for you to provide them with your contact information.
 You will not need to give a card to everyone you meet at an event.

 - Ask the other person for a card, if there is a reason for you to follow up with that person after the event.

-Keep your cards in one pocket and collected cards in the other pocket.
+- Keep your cards handy, in a pocket if possible.
+You may want to keep your cards in one pocket and your collected cards in another pocket.

-As soon as you leave a networking event, make notes on the back of each card you received.
-Include relevant information like how and where you met the individual, what you discussed, and any helpful memory cues.
+- As soon as you leave a networking event, make notes on the back of each card you collected.
+Include relevant information, like how and where you met the person, what you discussed, and any helpful memory cues.